 Are you getting your Head of Family exemption?

 All New Mexico residents are entitled to a $2000 reduction on their taxable value of their primary residence.
 The only catch is that you have to apply for it!
 Check your tax bill to make sure you’re getting this exemption!
 If not, here are the application forms:

-Bernalillo County (click to download form)
+Form for ALL New Mexico Counties (click to download form)